mikesmullin/daemon/README.md

 The system uses a **file-based multi-agent architecture** with YAML configuration:

-Code built with Node.js ES6 module syntax, with dependencies:
+Code built with Bun runtime and ES6 module syntax, with dependencies:
 - **OpenAI SDK** for Copilot and xAI API compatibility
 - **Google Generative AI** for Gemini models
 - **Ollama SDK** for local model inference